 The sun rose the next morning on a palace in turmoil.
 What had the mute Alexander really meant by giving his ring to Perdiccas?
 Had he meant to declare him the permanent heir to his throne and empire, or had he merely meant to appoint him caretaker until the question of the succession could be settled properly?
 Perdiccas had every reason to believe the former, while the rest of the Bodyguards, including Ptolemy, had just as much motivation to believe the latter.
 Still gathered around the body of Alexander, which had been moved to lie in state next to his vacant throne, the Bodyguards argued with one another over a fundamentally unanswerable question.

 But the tension dissipated somewhat when Perdiccas convinced most of the others to agree to what seemed to them a reasonable, even selfless plan from his side.
 He and three of the other Bodyguards would rule jointly for the time being as a board of regents — two of them responsible for the parts of the empire west of Babylon, two for the parts east of the city.
-Hopefully Roxana, who was due to give birth in a matter of weeks, would produce a son who would become the true heir to Alexander’s throne.
+Hopefully Roxana, who was due to give birth in a matter of weeks, would soon produce a son who would become the true heir to Alexander’s throne.

-Knowing well what difficulties stood to arise from that quarter, Perdiccas called in one Meleager, a general who was beloved by his men but who had never won sufficient favor with Alexander to join the ranks of the Bodyguards.
+Knowing well what difficulties stood to arise from this quarter, Perdiccas called in one Meleager, a general who was beloved by his men but who had never won sufficient favor with Alexander to join the ranks of the Bodyguards.
 He asked Meleager to speak to the soldiers, to try to sell them on the plan of regency and eventual succession which the Bodyguards had agreed upon.

-But Perdiccas had badly misjudged his ambassador: smelling Opportunity for himself, Meleager fanned the flames of discontent rather than attempting to snuff them out.
+But Perdiccas had badly misjudged his ambassador: smelling an opportunity for himself, Meleager fanned the flames of discontent rather than attempting to snuff them out.
 Dragging a befuddled Arrhidaeus up onto the speaker’s dais with him, he declared the deceased king’s brother to be the rightful heir to the throne, and gave him a new name: Philip, in honor of his father.
 Then Meleager knelt down before the man he now called King Philip III of Macedonia, while the soldiers shook the air with their hurrahs and clapped their spears together.
 Did Ptolemy perhaps whisper into Meleager’s ear that he should do these things?
 Again, it’s tempting to think so, but impossible to know.

 At any rate, the soldiers charged for the palace.
-Perdiccas and the other Bodyguards were forced to beat a hasty retreat out a side door just seconds before the rebels burst through the front door to place their new king on the throne so recently vacated by the old one, whose body still lay next to it.
+Perdiccas, Ptolemy, and the other Bodyguards were forced to beat a hasty retreat out a side door just seconds before the rebels burst through the front door to place their new king on the throne so recently vacated by the old one, whose body still lay next to it.